 - The original will

-The lawyers at Vancouver-based Westside Family Law have guided clients through complex family law and estate litigation matters for over three decades.
+The wills and estate lawyers at Vancouver-based Westside Family Law have guided clients through and estate administration matters for over three decades.
 We can provide you with knowledgeable, efficient representation.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.